Bigkaboon/FoodFace/README.md

 This is the part of FoodFace that makes it possible for the users to post their food experiences and share them with others and contribute to the library.

+# Important
+ * During the validation/documentation process the layout of the website got majorly changed.
+Due to the lack of student support during Christmas I needed to do the validation as late as I did which resulted in less time fixing the problems that occured once debugged.
+ * I expect this project to fail and mainly submit it in time so that I can fix the all the problem's once assesed after the 5th project is complete, I just now found the commits and localized them so that I can fix the layout later on when it's time.
+I also looked at the deployed version and for some reason isnt that working either.
+ * Just to be extra clear, the Layout changed once debugging the python files which I then now (the day of submission) tried to fix to the absolute last minuite.

 ## UX
 ---
 * Navigation